 Tip: Take water, hat, rain jacket, etc…

-Legend says the biggest hammock is in Casa Elemento hostel.
+Legend says the most oversized hammock is in Casa Elemento hostel.
 It’s above the edge, with an astounding view of the valley, particularly for the sunset.

 While I don’t recommend sleeping there – It’s not what it used to be (new owner) -, it’s still a cool spot to hang out on your way back from Los Pinos.

 - Entrance for the visitors: 10 000 COP – 1 beverage included

 - Moto-taxi one way: about 35 000 COP